-Unlike the more common form of breast cancer, inflammatory breast cancer does not generally show up as a lump.
-The disease grows as nests or sheets that clog the lymph system under the skin.
-Often the symptoms are attributed to other diseases.
-Therefore, the diagnosis of inflammatory breast cancer may be delayed.
+Unlike more common forms of breast cancer, this type generally doesn’t show up as a lump.
+The disease grows as nests or sheets under the skin.

-These changes often occur quickly, over a period of weeks.
+These changes often happen quickly, over a period of weeks.

 How Is Inflammatory Breast Cancer Diagnosed?

 If you have swelling or redness on your breast that doesn’t go away and doesn’t get better with antibiotics after a week, your doctor may suspect inflammatory breast cancer.
 An ultrasound and other imaging tests will give a more detailed look at your breast.